afsc-gap-products/citations/README.md

                  file = "./cite/bibliography_RPack.bib")
 ```

-    FALSE Warning in utils::citation(..., lib.loc = lib.loc): no date field in DESCRIPTION file of package 'trawllight'
+    FALSE Warning in utils::citation(..., lib.loc = lib.loc): no date field in DESCRIPTION
+    FALSE file of package 'trawllight'

 *Which looks like*